dj1an/ax25_ip/README.md

 # ax25_ip

-ax25 ip on modern linux
+Scripts for using ip over ax25 radio links on modern linux

-startax25 für TNC Betrieb
+startax25 for Hardware TNC

-startax25_dw für Direwolf
+startax25_dw for Direwolf Soundmodem